realworldocaml/book/en/classes.md

 ### How names are resolved

-TODO CR: this has changed in 4.01 and multiple definitions are no longer allowed.

 The main trickiness of multiple inheritance is due to naming -- what happens when a method or field with some name is defined in more than one class?